Sun Yat-sen: From Furen Literary Society to Revive China Society

 In 1891, Sun met revolutionary friends in Hong Kong including Yeung Ku-wan who was the leader and founder of the Furen Literary Society.
 The group was spreading the idea of overthrowing the Qing.
 In 1894, Sun wrote an 8,000-character petition to Qing Viceroy Li Hongzhang presenting his ideas for modernizing China.
 He traveled to Tianjin to personally present the petition to Li but was not granted an audience.
 After that experience, Sun turned irrevocably toward revolution.
 He left China for Hawaii and founded the Revive China Society, which was committed to revolutionizing China's prosperity.
 It was the first Chinese nationalist revolutionary society.
 Members were drawn mainly from Chinese expatriates, especially from the lower social classes.
 The same month in 1894, the Furen Literary Society was merged with the Hong Kong chapter of the Revive China Society.
 Thereafter, Sun became the secretary of the newly merged Revive China Society, which Yeung Ku-wan headed as president.
 They disguised their activities in Hong Kong under the running of a business under the name "Kuen Hang Club" (乾亨行).
+Sun had members swear an oath to "Expel the Tartar barbarians, restore China."